City of Moscow offices open

-Moscow’s City Hall, Paul Mann Building and Public Works and Services Administration Building are open to the public after previously being closed due to COVID-19, according to a city of Moscow news release.
+Moscow’s City Hall, Paul Mann Building and Public Works and Services Administration Building are open to the public after previously being closed because of COVID-19, according to a city of Moscow news release.
 Physical distancing and masks when physical distancing cannot be maintained are still required.

 City services will also continue to be offered via phone, email or appointment.